Quantum-Game/qg-encyclopedia/elements/quarter-wave-plate.md

 ![Quarter Plate](https://upload.wikimedia.org/wikipedia/commons/thumb/8/84/Circular.Polarization.Circularly.Polarized.Light_Circular.Polarizer_Creating.Left.Handed.Helix.View.svg/1280px-Circular.Polarization.Circularly.Polarized.Light_Circular.Polarizer_Creating.Left.Handed.Helix.View.svg.png)

 Waveplates are thick slabs of birefringent material, such as quartz or mica.
-For this type of material, the index of refraction, which is a quantity related to how fast or slow light is travelling through a medium, is different along two main directions within the crystal.
+For this type of material, the index of refraction, which is a quantity related to how fast or slow light is traveling through a medium, is different along two main directions within the crystal.
 When light is linearly polarized, this polarization can be broken into two components along the directions of the birefringence.
-Due to the different refractive index, one of the components will travel slower than the other.
+Due to the different refractive indices, one of the components will travel slower than the other.
 The phase shift between them is of pi/2.
 This phase shift between components gives rise to elliptical and circular polarization.

 ## Everyday use & usage in laboratories